Unleash/unleash-client-python/README.md

 **Note**: The SDK does not include a built-in event bus — you’ll need to provide your own.
 The example below shows how to use [Blinker](https://pypi.org/project/blinker/) to send signals.

 To use impression data:
-- Enable Impression Data on your feature flags in the Unleash UI.
+- Enable impression data on your feature flags in the Unleash UI.
 - Provide an event_callback function when you initialize the client.

 Your callback must accept a single UnleashEvent.
 You can log it, store it, or send it to another system.